 Vitamin D supplementation decreases A1c levels in children and adolescents with type 1 diabetes.
 Enhanced vitamin D supplementation also improves A1c in type 2 diabetes.

-Regular exposure to the sun is the most natural way to get the required vitamin D. Plan to receive 10 to 30 minutes of sunlight most of the day in a week, to fulfill the recommended vitamin D requirement.
+Spending time in the sun is the most natural way to get the required amount of vitamin D. To meet the recommended amount of vitamin D, schedule 10 to 30 minutes of sunlight exposure most days of the week.

 8. Understand influencing factors

-Many things may affect your blood sugar.
-They are food type, calorie intake, eating time, routines, stress, infection, sleep quality, illness, weather, pollution, and electromagnetic radiation.
-Try to figure out which one affects you the most and learn how to reduce its influence.
+Many things may affect your blood sugar. such as food type, calorie intake, eating time, routines, stress, infection, sleep quality, illness, weather, pollution, and electromagnetic radiation.
+Try to figure out which affects you the most and learn how to reduce its influence.

 Food type: Avoid foods that are allergic to you.
 Also, certain foods might cause more BS spikes; find and avoid them.

 Thyroid problems: Have you had your thyroid checked lately?
-A slightly low level may cause spikes in BS along with a little weight gain.
+A slightly low level may result in some weight gain and BS spikes.

-Infection of any form raises BS levels: Also, high blood sugar level increases infection risk.
+Infection of any form raises BS levels: Additionally, high blood sugar increases infection risk.
 You can even suspect infection if your glucose level is spiked without reason.
-Beware of oral diseases; brush twice daily, floss after meals, and scrap tartar & plaque regularly.
+Beware of oral diseases; brush twice daily, floss after meals, and scrap tartar and plaque regularly.

 Maintain room temperature: Cold weather may increase A1C levels.
 For every 1°C decrease in temperature, there was an increase in the risk of A1C of more than 7%